-The Actron CP9125 easily plugs into a OBD-II port and has an easy to use menu system.
+The Actron CP9125 easily plugs into an OBDII port and has an easy-to-use menu system.

-It has two buttons for scrolling though the options and selecting which option is wanted such as reading codes.
+It has two buttons for scrolling through the options and selecting which option is wanted, such as reading codes.

 A booklet is included to quickly see what the code means and what the problem is.

-Alternatively the code can be searched online which often will give good insight into the problem and the solution.
+Alternatively, the code can be searched online, which often will give a good insight into the problem and the solution.

-For those on a very limited budget and need a low-cost OBD2 tool the ELM 327 is a good tool to use in combination with android tablets and smartphones via Bluetooth.
+For those on a very limited budget and who need a low-cost OBDII tool, the ELM 327 is a good tool to use in combination with Android tablets and smartphones via Bluetooth.

-The ELM327 does have a more complicated set up and doesn’t work well with an iPhone, but is a option if you are more technically inclined.
+The ELM327 does have a more complicated setup and doesn’t work well with an iPhone, but it is an option if you are more technically inclined.

-There are many scan tools available and opinions will vary on which one is a good one for a beginning user to start with.
+There are many scan tools available, and opinions will vary on which one is a good one for a beginning user and start with.

-When the budget a user has to work with is low it can be even more difficult to find a good one.
-Mainly since if you have the money to spend an expensive unit will have more than enough features to help fix a car or spot the problem.
+If the budget a user has to work with is low, it can be even more difficult to find a good scan tool.
+Mainly since if you have the money to spend, an expensive unit will have more than enough features to help fix a car or spot the problem.